Eric-Kalisa/Spotify-Curator/README.md

 **Where humans are involved:**
 - The `main.py` demo runner lets you inspect every stage's output in the terminal before anything is written to Spotify.
 - The guardrail stage surfaces LLM approve/reject verdicts with reasons, which can be reviewed before the playlist writer runs.
-- Unit tests encode human-defined invariants (e.g. `AUDIO_FEATURE_COLS` in scorer must exactly match `build_feature_matrix` columns) that catch silent regressions automatically.
+- Unit tests encode human-defined invariants (e.g. `AUDIO_FEATURE_COLS` in scorer must exactly match `build_feature_matrix` columns) that catch silent regressions automatically; or data writing tests to catch when data is out of bounds,empty or unexpected value.

 ---